-A CD ladder is a method of purchasing certificates of deposit in such as way as to earn a higher interest rate while still having access to some of your certificate of deposit cash at a frequency you can be comfortable with.
+A CD ladder is a method of purchasing certificates of deposit in such a way as to earn a higher interest rate while still having access to some of your certificate of deposit cash at a tolerable frequency.

 More specifically, a CD ladder is the process of splitting a lump sum into numerous CDs, each with a longer maturity than the previous.
-This allows you to earn the higher rates of the longer terms while still having maturities coming due on a short-term basis.
+This laddering allows you to earn higher rates of longer terms while still having maturities coming due on a short-term basis.

 With CD laddering, you can achieve a happy medium.

-Next, as each of your original CDs reach maturity, you roll them over into a certificate of deposit having the longest term -- which in our example is 36 months.
+Next, as each of your original CDs reaches maturity, you roll them over into a certificate of deposit having the longest term -- which in our example is 36 months.

 If you don't have a fully funded emergency fund, then you shouldn't be putting your savings into an account where emergency withdrawals will wipe out your interest earnings -- or worse, incur early withdrawal penalties.

 Or, if you have outstanding high interest debt, then it doesn't make any sense to earn 1-3% in a certificate of deposit when you can earn 18% by using the cash to invest in your debt.